1aman1/Cpp_2/cast-methods/README.md

 * This should only be used where 1% chance are that a cast may fail, otherwise if cast is completely valid i.e., 100% success kind, then dynamic_cast can be avoided solely due to performance reasons, and static_cast would do just fine.

 * This is sort of a supervisor, whether a cast is valid or not, capable of returning nullptr when cast fails.

+__static_cast__

+* for making explicit conversions.

+* This is for regular casts also because this is much easier to spot in regular code rather than c-style silent casts.

+* Catches few implicit conversions that are illegal but somehow allowed by c-style cast, like un-related pointer types.

+* It does not do runtime validation, it is a compile time cast.

+* Use with conversion operator and conversion constructor.